GuillaumeGermain/CNN/README.md

 Paradoxally, the more convolution blocks, the smaller the number of parameters, and the smaller the files.
 Yes!

 #### Reduce LR on plateau
-This one is also very useful.
+This feature is also very useful.
 It triggers a 80% reduction of the learning rate once a plateau has been reached, after a default "patience" of 5 epochs.
 According to the Keras documentation and a few blogs, most models benefit from it.
 The obvious reason is that at some point, the model dances around a local minimum and always arrives beyond, as it jumps to far, due to a too high learning rate.
 Reducing 80% this learning rate ensure smaller steps and enables getting closer to it.